googlemaps/android-maps-utils/README.md

 clusterManager.cluster();
 ```

-To make custom clustering work properly (i.e, if you're extending `DefaultClusterRenderer`), you must override two additional methods in v1:
+If you're using custom clustering (i.e, if you're extending `DefaultClusterRenderer`), you must override two additional methods in v1:
 *  `onClusterItemUpdated()` - should be the same* as your `onBeforeClusterItemRendered()` method
 *  `onClusterUpdated()` - should be the same* as your `onBeforeClusterRendered()` method